deepsun80/aidit-landing-page/articles/paramount-case-study.md

 ---
-title: Ai.DIT turbo charges a medical device company's 21 CFR 820 compliance readiness
+title: Ai.DIT™ turbo charges a medical device company's 21 CFR 820 compliance readiness
-summary: How a medical device company with limited resources is leveraging Ai.DIT to address Quality System gaps and updating their Quality system to meet FDA Quality Management System Requirements (QMSR), making the organization compliant to 21 CFR 820 regulation.
+summary: How a medical device company with limited resources is leveraging Ai.DIT™ to address Quality System gaps and updating their Quality system to meet FDA Quality Management System Requirements (QMSR), making the organization compliant to 21 CFR 820 regulation.
 slug: paramount-case-study
 date: Jun 13, 2025
 ---

-**Case Study: How a medical device company with limited resources is leveraging Ai.DIT to address Quality System gaps and updating their Quality system to meet FDA Quality Management System Requirements (QMSR), making the organization compliant to 21 CFR 820 regulation.**
+**Case Study: How a medical device company with limited resources is leveraging Ai.DIT™ to address Quality System gaps and updating their Quality system to meet FDA Quality Management System Requirements (QMSR), making the organization compliant to 21 CFR 820 regulation.**

 **Background**